Pranavprasanthan/data-engg/README.md

 # Data_Engineering and automation
-# Data engineering and automation on imported data from an API using Python V3.7 and Pandas as an algorithm.
+# Data engineering and automation on imported data from an API using Python V3.7, Docker and Pandas as an algorithm.
 The data manupulation processs involves  the following:
 1. Focused on fetching ETL process:
   -	country